u1i/devops-course/README.md

     * [BCM Pte Ltd.](./projects/bcm.md)
     * [CI/CD](./projects/tech.md )
 * Post the link to your repo or deck in Luminus
+* Email the link to the slides / repo to uli@nus.edu.sg
 * Get ready to present at the Show & Tell!

 ## Suggested Reading